Your Ultimate Bug Guide for 2021! by YAYA Organics

-It’s been a long winter guys, let’s be honest, a REALLY long winter, but Spring is finally here and we couldn't be happier!
-I think it’s safe to say we’re all ready to spend A LOT more time outside catching some rays and getting some Vitamin D. But with the warm breeze and glorious return of all things green, comes the unfortunate reality of….BUGS.
-(Insert Jaws theme song here...)
+It’s been a long winter guys, let’s be honest, a REALLY long winter, but Spring is finally here and we couldn't be happier to spend time outside, enjoying the green flora and fauna, while catching some rays and getting some mood-boosting Vitamin D. But... with the warm breeze and glorious return of all things green, comes the unfortunate reality of….BUG SEASON.

-Where we live in rural New Hampshire, the ticks come out first in March, then the black flies in April, and finally mosquitos in May.
+Where we live in rural New Hampshire, the ticks come out first in March (or early April), then the black flies arrive in April, and finally mosquitos arrive in May.
 Our game plan?
 We’re glad you asked.
-Because we want you to have the BEST outdoor experience possible this bug season, we’ve put together an easy, practical ‘Bug Guide’ to help you be prepared for the inevitable…the war against the blood-thirsty bugs and YOU.
-When you go to war, it’s good to know about your enemy, right?
-This guide will give you plenty of bug knowledge and helpful tips, so you can be the hero of your tribe this bug season...
+Because we want you to have the BEST outdoor experience possible, we’ve put together an easy + practical "Bug Guide" to help you be prepared.
+(When you go to war, it’s good to know about your enemy, right?)
+This guide will give you plenty of bug knowledge and helpful tips, so you can be the HERO of your tribe this bug season...

 YOUR ULTIMATE BUG GUIDE